nitou2504/cmp-5006-spring24/homework/hw4/homework4.md

 ## 4. What kind of evidence could the persecutors use to incriminate someone with this kind of crime?

+Persecutors can employ various legal mechanisms outlined in the Comprehensive Organic Criminal Code to gather evidence and incriminate individuals suspected of cybercrimes.

+Firstly, **Article 476.4** authorizes the interception and recording of computer data transmissions across a wide range of telecommunications services, ncluding fixed, satellite, mobile, and wireless telephony, as well as services like voice calls, SMS, MMS, data transmission, VoIP, email, social networks, video conferencing, multimedia, among others.This allows prosecutors to monitor digital communications to verify the existence of an offense or identify responsible parties.

+Secondly, **Article 477.1** empowers prosecutors to order the preservation of specific computer data without judicial authorization, particularly when there are grounds to suspect the data's vulnerability to loss or modification.
+This preservation mandate extends to subscriber and traffic data, ensuring the integrity of potential evidence for up to ninety days.

+Thirdly, **Article 477.3** grants judges, at the prosecutor's request, the authority to conduct searches, seizures, and accesses of computer systems or data storage devices.
+Judges can authorize the seizure of physical system components, obtain full data copies, and take actions to render data inaccessible or delete them, facilitating the collection of digital evidence crucial to cybercrime investigations.

+Moreover, **Article 477.4** establishes cooperation between national and foreign competent authorities in investigating technology-related crimes and obtaining digital evidence.
+This cooperation enables prosecutors to request information from foreign authorities in accordance with international agreements and domestic law, enhancing the scope and effectiveness of cybercrime investigations.

+Lastly, **Article 477.10** allows for the interception of data transmissions through computer systems located in Ecuador upon request from competent foreign authorities, provided it aligns with international agreements and respects domestic legal procedures.
+This enables prosecutors to collaborate with foreign counterparts to gather evidence and pursue cybercrime cases across borders.

 ## 5. Provide a summary of the Ola Bini's case, and present the main arguments and crimes he was accused of.

 ## 6. What is your opinion of the case in general and its outcome?

 ## 7. How do the terms of services of applications like Whatsapp and TikTok align with the privacy laws in Ecuador?
 What kind of protections Ecuadorian citizens are guaranteed under the law?